 Here is the comment of one Reddit user indicating about the effectiveness of another DNS test tool.

-Another Reddit user has identified testing tool that may secure your privacy from DNS leaking problems to certain degree.
+Another Reddit user has identified a testing tool that may secure your privacy from DNS leaking problems to certain degree.

 - Open Control Panel by clicking on Windows button